Coevolutionary Continuous Discrete Diffusion: Make Your Diffusion Language Model a Latent Reasoner: Theoretical Expressivity and Practical Trainability Analysis

-We point out a drawback in classical looped transformer training: they are typically trained as standard transformers (i.e., depth $T=1$), or trained with a fixed depth and only supervised on the last roll out.
+\paragraph{Advantages of intermediate supervision.} We point out a drawback in classical looped transformer training: they are typically trained as standard transformers (i.e., depth $T=1$), or trained with a fixed depth and only supervised on the last roll out.
 Consequently, LT would encounter out-of-distribution (OOD) problems when rolled out with a different time from training, since supervisions on the intermediate states of these depths are never received.

 Fortunately, continuous diffusion models naturally address this problem.
 During training, all continuous time instances (or sufficiently dense discrete timesteps) would be sampled and supervised by denoising loss, so the model is able to model all intermediate timesteps along the probability path.
-The progressively denoising parameterization also enables flexible number of function evaluations (NFEs) and the sampling timesteps in inference, which is hard for looped transformers without sophisticated special design for this purpose.
-Combining the advantage brought by \textbf{intermediate supervision} and the theoretical expressivity inclusion in Proposition~\ref{prop:diff_simulates_transformer}, we conclude that instead of LTs, one can actually train CDMs which are expressive and easier to optimize.
+The progressively denoising parameterization also enables flexible number of function evaluations (NFEs) or diffusion timesteps in inference, which is hard for looped transformers without sophisticated special design.
+Combining the advantage brought by \emph{intermediate supervision} and the theoretical expressivity inclusion in Proposition~\ref{prop:diff_simulates_transformer}, we conclude that instead of LTs, one can actually train CDMs which are expressive and easier to optimize.

 \paragraph{Limitations in trainability of continuous diffusion.} While theoretically expressive, previous CDMs typically underperform their discrete counterparts and AR LLMs in practice, necessitating us to rethink the reasons behind.
-In addition to the gap in engineering efforts, we argue that there are some fundamental challenges of existing continuous diffusion, including the larger decision space, the ambiguity and combinatorial complexity in decoding, and the deficient generation space.
+In addition to the gap in engineering efforts, we argue that there are fundamental challenges of existing continuous diffusion: the larger decision space, the combinatorial complexity in decoding, and the deficient representation space.